 - FYI: most students will actually already have log-in credentials.
 To begin using the Residency Explorer Tool, students can sign in using their AAMC username and password.
 If you do not have an AAMC account, an account can be created.

 Can this tool give me information about individual residency programs?

 Yes!
 Beyond data about matching criteria, the AAMC Residency Tool provides information for each residency program.
 This includes a snapshot of its characteristics, including:

 - How many people applied and what percentage were offered an interview.
 These application trends are included for several years (2017, 2018, 2019, 2020)

 - Percentage of matched applicants (in a particular program as well as in the specialty overall) with membership in Alpha Omega Alpha (AOA), Gold Humanism Honor Society (GHHS), and Sigma Sigma Phi (SSP)

 - The program’s self-reported USMLE or COMLEX-USA exam score ranges or minimum requirements

 - Average hours per week a first-year resident works

 - Average hours per week that year 1 residents are expected to regularly attend lectures

-- the demographic makeup of the residents, including race/ethnicity, sex, medical student type (US MD graduates, US DO graduates, Non-US citizen international medical graduates, US citizen international medical graduates)
+- The demographic makeup of the residents.
+This includes race/ethnicity, sex, medical student type (US MD graduates, US DO graduates, Non-US citizen international medical graduates, US citizen international medical graduates)